We want to create a standard of excellence in diversity and inclusion practice

 Monica is a chartered chemical engineer, who provides strategic business development consultancy for her clients.
 She has successfully worked with organisations of all sizes (microbusiness through to multinationals) that deliver: professional services, engineering and construction services and technical services.
 Her experience of working in and with multi-disciplinary teams in both technical and business leadership roles, informs and underpins her approach.

-She is the co-founder of Diversity & Inclusion in UK Nuclear, which is a space for people managers within the UK nuclear industry to share ideas and experiences, ask questions and work together to achieve diversity and inclusion.
+She is the co-founder of Inclusion and Diversity in Nuclear, which is a space for people managers within the nuclear industry to share ideas and experiences, ask questions and work together to achieve diversity and inclusion.

 Jasmine is a social anthropologist, and brings this specialist knowledge to her work in the corporate world.
 She runs a training and advisory consultancy, with a focus on unconscious bias, diversity & inclusion and employee engagement.
 She has experience working in the private, public and third sectors.
 The programmes she runs are developed through working with senior leadership and HR teams, and then rolled out across businesses.